Flutter — evolution of cross-platform app development

 OK, before we jump into the story of how we started using Flutter at Bornfight and what we’re planning to do with it, let me just quickly explain what Flutter actually is — for all of you who might not have used or heard about it until now.

-In its core, Flutter is a UI software development kit that’s used for cross-platform development… and this basically means that you can create native-like applications for Android and iOS from a single codebase.
+At its core, Flutter is a UI software development kit that’s used for cross-platform development… and this basically means that you can create native-like applications for Android and iOS from a single codebase.
 Flutter supports a few other platforms, but we use it primarily for Android and iOS, so I’ll stick to that.
 The key word in all of this is “native-like” as apps created with it, or any other cross-platform framework for that matter, never provide the exact experience of a true natively developed application because you’re using one codebase to create applications for two very different mobile platforms.
 But with Flutter, that experience is coming extremely close to that native look and feel that we’re always looking to achieve.

 OK, let’s get back to the main story…